georgiee/angular-workshop-skipbo/docs/theory/03-routing.md

     CommonModule
   ],
   entryComponents: [
-    // we already learned, that whenever you want to creat a dynamic component
+    // we already learned, that whenever you want to create a dynamic component
     // it must appear in this list.
     LazyFeatureComponent,
     AComponent,